 Mosley later added: “I hope it’s not long term. … We want to monitor it to make sure it’s the right time for the long term for our entire group and this organization, as well as Franz.”

-Wagner played 27 minutes in his return last Thursday and 26 more on Sunday, both against the Grizzlies.
-Wagner averaged 16 points and 6.5 rebounds in those games.
-Overall, he’s appeared in 26 games, averaging 22.2 points, 6.1 rebounds, 3.6 assists and 1.1 steals.
+Wagner played 27 minutes in his return last Thursday and 26 more on Sunday, both against the Grizzlies in Europe.
+The 24-year-old averaged 16.0 points and 6.5 rebounds in those contests, the first of which was the NBA’s first-ever regular season game in his home country of Germany.
+Overall, he has appeared in 26 games, averaging 22.2 points, 6.1 rebounds, 3.6 assists and 1.1 steals per night.

 Orlando’s approach to the trade deadline could be altered by Wagner’s lingering injury.
-The Magic entered Thursday’s action tied for the sixth spot in the East but just 3 1/2 games behind second-place Boston.
+The Magic entered Thursday’s action tied for the sixth spot in the East but just three-and-a-half games behind second-place Boston.

 Another starter, Jalen Suggs, was ruled out of his eighth consecutive contest because of a right knee MCL bruise.
 However, Suggs appears close to returning, Beede reports.